-The Division of Hematology Products (DHP) consulted the Pediatric and Maternal Health Staff (PMHS) - Pediatric Team to review and comment on pediatric use information for this 505(b)(2) argatroban injection labeling.
+The Division of Hematology Products (DHP) consulted the Pediatric and Maternal Health Staff (PMHS) - Pediatric Team to review the pediatric use information in this 505(b)(2) Argatroban Injection labeling.

 BACKGROUND

 Argatroban

 Argatroban is a synthetic thrombin inhibitor derived from L-arginine that reversibly binds to the thrombin active site.
 Argatroban Injection was initially approved on June 30, 2000, as an anticoagulant for prophylaxis or treatment of thrombosis in patients with heparininduced thrombocytopenia.
 An additional indication was approved on April 3, 2002, for use as an anticoagulant in patients with or at risk for heparin-induced thrombocytopenia undergoing percutaneous coronary intervention (PCI).